email: roadarch@outlook.com

 The Jackrabbit in Caseville was about eight feet tall.
 It was located at the Lemon Tree Marketplace.
 This photo is from 2008.
 By 2011, the statue was gone. [photo thanks Mark Comstock]

 The Jackrabbit in Villa Rica has been installed in front of a residence since the 1990s.
 He was purchased at an estate sale in Powder Springs, GA.
 The statue is constantly dressed in different outfits and is known as Mr. Atterholt.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 The Jackrabbit in Bellflower is installed on the roof of Blacksmith's Corner, a pet food and supply store. [map]